We Rescue, Rehabilitate, and Release Black-tailed fawns back into the wild.

 - Earth Elders of Sonoma County award in recognition of devotion to the work necessary to sustain life on this planet for future generations.

-Reports of Wildlife Fawn Rescue’s achievements have been published in national magazines, syndicated newspapers, network and cable television, radio, and public service videos.
+Reports of Fawn Rescue’s achievements have been published in national magazines, syndicated newspapers, network and cable television, radio, and public service videos.